-Editor’s Note: This blog was originally posted in 2019, so we’ve refreshed it with new ideas, images and links.
+Editor’s Note: This blog was originally posted in 2019, so we’ve refreshed it with new events, ideas, images and links.

-What locals and savvy visitors have known for years is that spring is an incredible time to be in Whistler.
 Pair the great conditions, both on and off the ski hill, with smaller crowds and great deals on lodging, activities and dining, and the spring could become your new favourite season to visit Whistler with the family.

 1. Dual Sport Day